Dino-code94/Project-2-Quiz/README.md

 4. **Mobile and Desktop Optimization**:
    - The quiz adapts well to smaller screens like tablets and smartphones, with the layout adjusting automatically.
    - Buttons and text sizes are adjusted for better readability on all devices.

+## Typography

+The typography used for the quiz is based on the **Playpen Sans** font family, which provides a clean, modern, and legible appearance.
+This font is used for the body text and the quiz questions to ensure clarity and readability across different screen sizes.

+For headings and important titles, a **bold** style has been applied to make them stand out and draw attention to key elements.